hoangthangta/ThangKAN/README.md

 * https://github.com/ZiyaoLi/fast-kan/

 # Contact
 If you have any questions, please contact: tahoangthang@gmail.com.
+If you want to know more about me, please visit website: https://tahoangthang.com.